 About Surfing Santa and Surfers Healing

-The Ritz-Carlton, Laguna Niguel’s Annual Surfing Santa & Stand Up Paddle Board Contest was developed by General Manager Bruce Brainerd in 2010 to benefit Surfers Healing, the original surf camp for children with autism.
-Honoring the resort’s commitment to support local worthy causes, while embracing Dana Point’s surf culture, the hotel began with a Holiday Surfboard Auction in benefit of Surfers Healing (now in its 12th year), before creating a holiday surf competition.
+The Ritz-Carlton, Laguna Niguel’s Annual Surfing Santa & Stand Up Paddle Board Contest was developed in 2010 to benefit Surfers Healing, the original surf camp for children with autism.
+Honoring the resort’s commitment to support local worthy causes, while embracing Dana Point’s surf culture, the hotel began with a Holiday Surfboard Auction in benefit of Surfers Healing (now in its 13th year), before creating a holiday surf competition.
 Both events not only highlight the resort’s world-class location overlooking a famous surf break but also their mission to give back to the local community by connecting in a meaningful way.
 The surf and SUP contest is a two-day event where contestants dress like Santa or other holiday-inspired characters and battle it out in the waves of Salt Creek Beach, located directly below the resort and known as one of the best surfing destinations in Southern California.
 Since partnering with Surfers Healing, the resort has raised over $390,000 for the non-profit and looks forward to continue making an impactful difference in the lives of children with autism.

 Surfers Healing was founded in 1996 by Izzy and Danielle Paskowitz, parents of Isaiah, now a 26-year-old autistic adult.
 Izzy, a former professional long boarder, has won several of the biggest surf competitions in the world, and he and Danielle are stars of the reality show, The Swell Life, which aired on Oprah’s television network, OWN.